ryogrid/SamehadaDB/README.md

 - [ ] <del>Execution Planning from hard coded SQL like method call I/F (like some kind of embedded DB)</del>
 - [x] Execution of Query with SQL string
 - [x] Frontend Impl as Embedded DB Library (like SQLite)
-  - Currently, functions of the library are not thread safe and concurrent transaction is not supported
 - [ ] Deduplication of Result Records (Distinct)
 - [x] Query Optimization (Selinger)
   - cases below are not supported now